Auxiliary many-body wavefunctions for TDDFRT electronic excited states: Consequences for the representation of molecular electronic transitions: Comparison of the EOM and auxiliary wavefunction pictures

-This matrix can be diagonalized by an SVD to produce its left and right singular vectors, i.e., the $left$ and $right$ \textit{a}NTOs (\textit{auxiliary} Natural Transition Orbitals), eigenvectors of $\bm{\gamma} ^{a} _{\zeta}$ and $\bm{\gamma} ^{d} _{\zeta}$ paired by their eigenvalue.
+This matrix can be diagonalized by an SVD to produce its left and right singular vectors, i.e., the \textit{left} and \textit{right} \textit{a}NTOs (\textit{auxiliary} Natural Transition Orbitals), eigenvectors of $\bm{\gamma} ^{a} _{{[1]}}$ and $\bm{\gamma} ^{d} _{{[1]}}$ paired by their eigenvalue.
+The one-body reduced transition density kernel \cite{etienne_towards_2021} for the $\Psi^{[1]}$ auxiliary ansatz reads